w3f/polkadot-wiki/docs/general/glossary.md

 The on-chain proposals do not require the entire image of extrinsics and data to be submitted (for instance the WASM code, in case of upgrades), but would rather just need that image's hash.
-That **preimage** and its data can be submitted and stored on-chain against the hash later, upon the proposal's dispatch.
+That **preimage** can be submitted and stored on-chain against the hash later, upon the proposal's dispatch.

 ## Proof of Stake (PoS)